vikrantshroti/react-drag-drop-video/README.md

-# Drag Drop Video element
+# React Drag Drop Video element

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project is deployed [here](https://verdant-crepe-11f2a8.netlify.app/).

+Note 1: Please test this on latest chrome for best results.
-Note: This project was part of interview-assignment and it needs to be polished more.
+Note 2: This project was part of interview-assignment with limited amount of time.

 ## Available Scripts